adaptlearning/adapt-contrib-pageLevelProgress/README.md

 With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line:
 `adapt install adapt-contrib-pageLevelProgress`

-    Alternatively, this component can also be installed by adding the following line of code to the *adapt.json* file:
+    Alternatively, this extension can also be installed by adding the following line of code to the *adapt.json* file:
     `"adapt-contrib-pageLevelProgress": "*"`
     Then running the command:
     `adapt install`